department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/benefit-applications.md

 Any additional benefits (e.g. vocational benefits eligibility that is related to education benefit eligibility) can be added to the bottom of the page using the RELATED PAGES component.

 ## How to apply
-**_draft_**

 This is a high-level description of the “How to Apply” page for benefit applications.
 The content recommended for the “How to Apply” page may overlap with the “Eligibility” or “Apply now” sections.

 ### Intro text
 Intro text is required and describes what the page is about.
 For the “How to Apply” page, the intro text usually includes the following:
 * The benefit(s) the application is for
 * The type(s) of users the application is aimed at (Veteran, service member, qualified family member)
+* A link back to the Eligiblity page to send users to the Eligibility page to ensure they're eligible for benefit
 * SEO keywords (See [Writing for SEO](https://design.va.gov/content-style-guide/seo).)

 ### Preparing to apply (informational callout)
 On the “How to Apply” page, use the [informational callout](https://design.va.gov/patterns/content-presentation) box to present chunked, scannable snippets of critical information needed by the majority of applicants.
 For example,

-* describe what a user needs to do before they begin the application
+* Describe what a user needs to do before they begin the application
-* list items needed to complete the application (SSN, military history, etc.).
+* List items needed to complete the application (SSN, military history, etc.).
 Required items should be called out.

 Note: The blue [informational callout](https://design.va.gov/patterns/content-presentation) box should only be used for the most important information on the page.
 Since it includes critical information, the callout should appear near the top of the page.

 ### How do I apply?
 The “How do I apply" section lists possible application methods.
 It should emphasize the optimal path for Veterans, (which may be how to get help from a human instead of online help.)
 Some common application methods are:
 * Online
-   * green CTA button
+   * Green CTA button
 * By mail
    * Link to the printable application form
    * Instructions for mailing the completed, printed form
 * In person
-   * link to find nearest VA regional office
+   * Link to find nearest VA regional office
 * With the help of a trained professional
-   * link to get help
+   * Link to get help

 ### What happens after I apply?
 The “What happens after I apply” section sets the user’s expectations about what will happen next in the application process.
 This section may include: